vzlatsin/Helper/docs/guides/auditor_guide.md

 4. **Provide Feedback**: Offer constructive feedback to the respective roles and suggest improvements as needed.
 5. **Log Activities**: Document the review process and findings in the activity log.

-**Process**
+**Inputs**:
+1. **Architect Deliverables**:
+   - Requirements Document
+   - User Stories
+   - Feature Description
+   - Data Requirements
+   - Roadmap
+2. **Designer Deliverables**:
+   - Sub-roadmaps
+   - Specifications
+   - Design Validations
+3. **Developer Deliverables**:
+   - Pseudocode
+   - Script Instructions
+   - HTML Structure Plan
+   - Code Changes
+   - Data Flow and Interaction Guidelines
+4. **Coder Deliverables**:
+   - Implemented Code
+   - Test Results
+   - Documentation

+**Outputs**:
+1. **Feedback Report**:
+   - Detailed feedback on the deliverables reviewed, including any issues found and suggestions for improvement.
+   - **Location**: `docs/[feature_name]/auditor/feedback_report.md`
+2. **Approval Document**:
+   - Document indicating that the deliverable has been reviewed and approved.
+   - **Location**: `docs/[feature_name]/auditor/approval_document.md`
+3. **Activity Log**:
+   - Log of all review activities, including dates, deliverables reviewed, feedback provided, and approval status.
+   - **Location**: `docs/auditor/activity_log.md`

+**Process**:
-1. **Identify the Role**:
-   - Confirm which role's deliverables are being audited: architect, designer, developer, or coder.
+1. **Identify the Role**: Confirm which role's deliverables are being audited.
-2. **Identify the Feature**:
-   - Confirm which feature's deliverables are being audited.
+2. **Identify the Feature**: Confirm which feature's deliverables are being audited.
-3. **Check GitHub Access**:
-   - Ensure GitHub can be reached and navigate to the relevant subdirectory for the deliverables.
+3. **Check GitHub Access**: Ensure GitHub can be reached and navigate to the relevant subdirectory for the deliverables.
-4. **Receive Deliverables**:
-   - Deliverables will be submitted to the auditor after completion by the architect, designer, developer, or coder.
+4. **Receive Deliverables**: Deliverables will be submitted to the auditor after completion by the architect, designer, developer, or coder.
 5. **Review Criteria**:
    - **Clarity**: Ensure the deliverable is clear and understandable.
    - **Completeness**: Check that all necessary components are included.
    - **Accuracy**: Verify the correctness of the content.
+   - **Role Expectations Alignment**: Verify that the outputs from the current role align with the expected inputs of the next role.
    - **Compliance**: Ensure adherence to guidelines and standards.
+   - **Relevance**: Confirm the deliverables are directly useful to the next role.
+   - **Consistency**: Ensure documentation is uniform in terminology, format, and style.
+   - **Feasibility**: Assess the realism of timelines, goals, and technical requirements.
+   - **Feedback and Iteration**: Ensure deliverables include room for feedback and iteration.
 6. **Provide Feedback**:
    - Document any issues or areas for improvement.
    - Return deliverables to the respective role for revisions if necessary.